ajaygandecha/tailwindcss-workshop/README.md

 - Create small groups of 3 and give them a fun, guided exercise
 - Regroup
 - Show how to install Tailwind in VS Code + VS Code extension
+- Explain the importance of good UI/UX Design
+- Closing statements

 ## To-Do Checklist